LibreOffice/core/static/README.wasm.md

 generally the Qt6 WASM documentation is much better, because it incorporated many information from the Qt Wiki.

-FWIW: Qt 5.15 LTS is not maintained publically and Qt WASM has quite a few bugs.
+FWIW: Qt 5.15 LTS is not maintained publicly and Qt WASM has quite a few bugs.
 Most WASM fixes from Qt 6 are needed for Qt 5.15 too.
 They can mainly be cherry-picked from:
 - git log origin/dev src/plugins/platforms/wasm/
 - git log --grep wasm origin/dev